-Impact has been estimated by considering the borrowers' activity because of the loan granted.
+Impact has been estimated by taking into account the borrowers' activity as a consequence of the loan granted.
 In this context, the total impact of the loans is the sum of the direct and indirect impacts.
 This impact is estimated based on the total volume of financing in the portfolio and using the results of the surveys (sum of spending on salaries, suppliers and taxes).